 Affordable Land can be seen as a huge market-creation play, inviting much-needed innovation in housing, including low-energy homes, digital construction, the circular economy, older people’s cohousing, shared-living and new forms of preventative health and care investment.
 It is likely that it would lead to a revival of peer-to-peer finance models akin to the traditional building society, as exemplified by platforms such as Abundance.

 At present, the UK is stuck in a cycle of household debt, rather than household savings.
 By freeing money from mortgages and rent, Affordable Land will increase the amount of money families have available to spend and save.
 In turn, these savings should be directed towards productive businesses and building loans, instead of into land price speculation.
 This will support the UK’s productivity and wider earnings growth.

 Affordable Land would unleash a dramatic boost to the economy, in the form of a micro-construction sector which would have a significant economic impact both nationally and locally.
 For example, if only half of the 13,000 empty sites already identified in the West Midlands were taken on and developed, we estimate the result would be a £325m economic boost to that region’s economy, creating thousands of jobs.

-And it wouldn’t cost government a penny.
-We just have to decide to do it.
+We just have to decide to use it.

 Investment in digital infrastructure

-We propose the creation of a national digital platform for Affordable Land, aimed at making the whole process simple for everyone and automating much of the administrative work.
-Through it, Councils would be able to publish available sites using a standard pro-forma contract.
+We propose the creation of a template contract, and a national digital platform for Affordable Land, aimed at making the whole process simple for everyone and automating much of the administrative work.
+Through it, Councils would be able to publish available sites alongside an open contract.
 Users would be able to search for available sites, rapidly shape and submit their bids and agree contracts if successful.